-Officer

-Name Karen Hager Age Position Since
+Name Age Position Officer Since

-Karen Hager 46 Chief Compliance Officer Since 2018
+Karen Hager 45 Chief Compliance Officer 2018

-Bryan Cole 34 Controller 2017
+Bryan Cole 33 Controller 2017

-Alexis Maged 53 Vice President 2017
+Alexis Maged 52 Vice President 2017

-The address for each of our executive officers is c/o Owl Rock Capital Corporation, 399 Park Avenue, 38h floor, New York, NY 10022.
+The address for each of our executive officers is c/o Owl Rock Capital Corporation, 245 Park Avenue, 41st floor, New York, NY 10167.

-Ms. Hager is the Company's Chief Compliance Officer and the Chief Compliance Officer of Owl Rock Capital Corporation II, Owl Rock Technology Finance Corp., the Adviser, ORCPFA and ORTA.
+Ms. Hager is the Chief Compliance Officer of Owl Rock Capital Advisors LLC, the Company and Owl Rock Capital Corporation II.
 Prior to joining Owl Rock in 2018, Ms. Hager was Chief Compliance Officer at Abbott Capital Management.
 Previous to Abbott, Ms. Hager worked as Director of Global Compliance and Chief Compliance Officer at The Permal Group, and as Director of Compliance at Dominick & Dominick Advisors LLC.
-Prior to joining Dominick & Dominick Advisors LLC, Ms. Hager was a Senior Securities Compliance Examiner/Staff Accountant at the US Securities and Exchange Commission.
+Prior to joining Dominick & Dominick Advisors

+LLC, Ms. Hager was a Senior Securities Compliance Examiner/Staff Accountant at the US Securities and Exchange Commission.
 Ms. Hager received a B.S. in Accounting from Brooklyn College of the City University of New York.

-Mr. Cole is a Principal of Owl Rock Capital Partners and serves as the Controller of the Company, Owl Rock Capital Corporation II and Owl Rock Technology Finance Corp..
-Prior to joining Owl Rock in 2016, Mr. Cole was Assistant Controller of Business Development Corporation of America, a non-traded BDC, where he was responsible for overseeing the finance, accounting, financial reporting, operations and internal controls functions.
+Mr. Cole is a Principal of Owl Rock Capital Partners and serves as the Controller of the Company and Owl Rock Capital Corporation II.
+Prior to joining Owl Rock in 2016, Mr. Cole was Assistant Controller of Business Development Corporation of America, a non-traded business development company, where he was responsible for overseeing the finance, accounting, financial reporting, operations and internal controls functions.
 Preceding that role, Mr. Cole worked within the Financial Services - Alternative Investments practice of PwC where he specialized in financial reporting, fair valuation of illiquid investments and structured products, internal controls and other technical accounting matters pertaining to alternative investment advisors, hedge funds, business development companies and private equity funds.
 Mr. Cole received a B.S. in Accounting from Fordham University and is a licensed Certified Public Accountant in New York.

-Mr. Maged is a Managing Director of Owl Rock Capital Partners, serves as the Head of Underwriting and Portfolio Management for the Adviser, ORCPFA and ORTA is a member of the Adviser's Investment Committee ORCPFA's investment committee and ORTA's investment committee and a Vice President of the Company, Owl Rock Capital Corporation II and Owl Rock Technology Finance Corp.
+Mr. Maged is a Managing Director of Owl Rock Capital Partners, serves as the Head of Underwriting and Portfolio Management for the Adviser, is a member of the Adviser's Investment Committee and a Vice President of the Company and Owl Rock Capital Corporation II.
 Prior to joining Owl Rock in 2016, Mr. Maged was Chief Financial Officer of Barkbox, Inc., a New York - based provider of pet - themed products and technology, from 2014 to 2015.
 Prior to that, Mr. Maged was a Managing Director with Goldman Sachs & Co. from 2007 until 2014.
 At Goldman Sachs & Co., Mr. Maged held several leadership positions, including Chief Operating Officer of the investment bank's Global Credit Finance businesses, Co-Chair of the Credit Markets Capital Committee and a member of the Firmwide Capital Committee.
 Prior to assuming that role in 2011, Mr. Maged served as Chief Underwriting Officer for the Americas and oversaw the U.S. Bank Debt Portfolio Group and US Loan Negotiation Group.
 From mid-2007 to the end of 2008, Mr. Maged was Head of Bridge Finance Capital Markets in the Americas Financing Group's Leveraged Finance Group, where he coordinated the firm's High Yield Bridge Lending and Syndication business.
-Prior to joining Goldman, Sachs & Co., Mr. Maged was Head of the Bridge Finance Group at Credit Suisse and also worked in the Loan Capital Markets Group at Donaldson, Lufkin and Jenrette.
+Prior to joining Goldman, Sachs & Co, Mr. Maged was Head of the Bridge Finance Group at Credit Suisse's and also worked in the Loan Capital Markets Group at Donaldson, Lufkin and Jenrette.
 Upon DLJ's merger with Credit Suisse in 2000, Mr. Maged joined Credit Suisse's Syndicated Loan Group and, in 2003, founded its Bridge Finance Group.
-Earlier in his career, Mr. Maged was a member of the Loan Syndication Group and the Derivatives Group at Republic National Bank, as well as a founding member of the Loan Syndication Group at Swiss Bank Corporation.
-Mr. Maged received a B.A. from Vassar College and an M.B.A. from New York University Stern School of Business.
+Earlier in his career, Mr. Maged was a member of the West Coast Sponsor Coverage Group at Credit part.
+Maged received a B.A. from Vassar College and an M.B.A. from New York University Stern School of Business.